openweb3-io/miniapps/apps/docs/platform/authorizing-user.md

 method (you can use whatever you want) and appends the `Authorization` header, which is the most important here.
 It represents a string containing 2 parts divided by a space.
 The first one describes the authorization method (in this case, our server is going to support several others), and the second one contains authorization data.
-In the case of Telegram Mini Apps, the second part is raw init data.
+In the case of Openweb3 Mini Apps, the second part is raw init data.

 ## Server